Setting the Stage: Text-Driven Scene-Consistent Image Generation: Methods

-where each frame $S_k$ corresponds to the same underlying scene under a slightly different camera motion.
+where $F$ is the total number of frames, and each frame $S_f$ corresponds to the same underlying scene under a slightly different camera motion.

-Benefiting from large-scale training on real-world videos, the image-to-video diffusion model $\mathcal{G}_{\mathrm{i2v}}$ can transform a single high-quality photograph into a short clip with physically plausible and coherent camera motion.
+Benefiting from large-scale training on real-world videos, the image-to-video diffusion model $\mathcal{G}_{\mathrm{i2v}}$ can transform a single high-quality photograph into a short clip with spatial coherence and smooth camera motion.
 In our pipeline, this allows any still image to be converted into a compact multi-view sequence, greatly expanding the pool of training scenes and naturally enriching scene viewpoints.